Student Life

 Meals

 A light breakfast of cereal and milk is provided.
 Lunch, the main meal, includes soup, salad, a main course, cooked vegetable, starch, and dessert.
 Meals are served on days when shiurim are in session.
 Dinner will be provided four nights a week.
-The dormitory has a small kitchen for the students’ convenience, with limited cooking facilities, including ovens and microwaves.
-Students may bring (or buy in Israel) a toaster-oven or sandwich maker (220v) to prepare light meals and snacks in their rooms.
-In the lobby of the adjacent hospital building, you will find the Shaare Zedek cafeteria, which has a selection of dairy and pareve sandwiches, salads, drinks and snacks.
-It is open from 8:00 AM – 6:00 PM.
-Across the street from the dormitory is a shopping center which includes a supermarket, pharmacy, kosher pizza, bakery, Bank Ha-Po’alim, and other shops.
+Our school building has a stove tops, ovens and microwaves for the students' convenience, if they would like to cook.
+Students may bring (or buy in Israel) a toaster-oven or sandwich maker (220v) to prepare light meals and snacks in their kitchens.
+Nearby, are shopping centers which include supermarkets, a pharmacy, kosher pizza, a school-supplies store, sushi, and many other shops.

 Banking, Shopping, Post Office